bannerd

 Describe how configuration management will be performed for the software, or reference a separate Software Configuration Management Plan (see SWE-079 - Develop CM Plan and the Software Configuration Management Plan section of this topic for recommended minimum content).
 The Software Configuration Management Plan includes information such as:

-Describe the documents to be created as part of the project, the relationships among those documents, and the role or organization responsible for each document.
-The documentation tree may be graphical (e.g., a chart or tree diagram, textual, or both) to convey the relationships and document descriptions in the best manner possible to those who will need to understand it.
+Describe the work products and documents to be created as part of the project, the relationships among those documents, and the role or organization responsible for each document.
+This includes the list of project deliverables.
+It may be graphical (e.g., a chart, table, or tree diagram, textual, or combination) to convey the relationships and document descriptions in the best manner possible to those who will need to understand it.

 Describe or provide an overview of the peer review and/or inspection process to be used for products created as part of the software development life cycle, e.g., plans, requirements, design, code.
 Specify which types of products will be reviewed, and if all code will not be reviewed, specify how code to be inspected is determined.
 Reference the appropriate project peer review/inspection processes and procedures (see SWE-087 - Software Peer Reviews and Inspections for Requirements, Plans, Design, Code, and Test Procedures, SWE-088 - Software Peer Reviews and Inspections - Checklist Criteria and Tracking, and SWE-089 - Software Peer Reviews and Inspections - Basic Measurements).
 If the peer review/inspection process is documented in a separate document(s), provide an overview followed by a reference to the appropriate document(s).